akaylee/docker-1c/README.md

 *with some insertions (images are being pushed/pulled using local Docker registry)*

 Build 1C server image:

-1. Copy and rename correct Dockerfile (depending on uploaded 1C distro version from local repo) from dockerfiles/:
+1. Copy and rename correct Dockerfile (depending on uploaded 1C distro version from local repo) from **dockerfiles/** *(Beginning with 8.3.20, 1C packages comes with .run installer: correct Dockerfile is run.Dockerfile)*
 > cp -f dockerfiles/deb.Dockerfile Dockerfile

 2. Edit .env file